JeannetteE/UppsalaWorkshop/Exercises/openrefine_exercise1.md

 [http://thomaspadilla.org/dataprep](/http://thomaspadilla.org/dataprep/)
 Datasæt are from [*British Library*](http://www.thomaspadilla.org/data/dataprep/Readme.txt) - we send our gratitude

-## Creatae a Project from a known, imported file
+## Create a Project from a known, imported file
 1. Open your **OpenRefine client** in order to do so, click on **[Create Project]**

 1. Download the data [openrefine_authors-people.csv](openrefine_authors-people.csv) - and remember where you save it on your computer.